 Each county operates differently; crime victims should also contact the prosecuting county’s Clerk of Courts office with questions about receiving restitution in their specific county and for information regarding how disbursement schedules work.

 Note that the committing county should be notified each time the crime victim’s address changes.
 Delays in payment will occur if this information is not kept up to date with the Clerk of Courts/Collections Office and the district attorney’s office.

 Case specific information can be found via the Pennsylvania Unified Judicial System website.
 A guide to accessing information is available here.

 Restitution in PA Task Force

-The Restitution in Pennsylvania Task Force was convened by OVA, in collaboration with the Center for Schools and Communities, and brought together stakeholders across all stages of victim restitution work.
+The Restitution in Pennsylvania Task Force was convened by OVA in 2011, in collaboration with the Center for Schools and Communities, and brought together stakeholders across all stages of victim restitution work.
 The task force conducted a thorough review of restitution processes at the state and local level in order to identify gaps and develop solutions to maximize the justice system’s effectiveness.

 The final report includes 47 recommendations, which are grounded in research and interrelated to ensure that a comprehensive approach is used to move the suggestions forward at both the county and state level.

 As a part of the task force recommendations, the PA Parole Board formed a Restitution Subcommittee to encourage and enhance the collection and enforcement of restitution among those on supervision.
 A tip sheet was created - and adapted for county probation – to assist agents and officers in restoring crime victims to the greatest financial extent possible.

 Check out Pennsylvania's 2021 Juvenile Justice Task Force Report (pdf) as well.